Cranes Fighting in the Snow

 Documenting the Work

-A huge thank you also goes to photographer David Myers for his stunning documentation of the piece.
+A huge thank you also goes to photographer David Myers and his expert assistant Manja Williams for the documentation of the piece.
 This shoot marked my first time modelling my own work — a memorable moment for me.
 One of the images was later selected for The Jewelry Book by Melanie Grant, published by Phaidon in 2025.

 Jewellery Now: the curators’ edit